hairen/hairen.github.io/README.md

 ## Block Scope ##
 * The behavior of the const keyword in JavaScript varies slightly from other languages.
 Const prevents a variable from being reassigned.
 However, complex data types like arrays and objects could still be mutated.
 * Assigning an object or array as a constant means that value will not be able to be garbage collected until that constant's lexical scope goes away, as the reference to the value can never be unset.
+My advice: to avoid potentially confusing code, only use const for variables that you're intentionally and obviously signaling will not change.
+In other words, don't rely on const for code behavior, but instead use it as a tool for signaling intent, when intent can be signaled clearly.

 ## Lazy Expressions (Default Value Expressions) ##